 Co-playwright of 1939.

 Throughout the five-year process of researching and co-writing this play, I began a journey of learning that continues and requires commitment, community and gratitude.
-In that spirit, a hearty thank-you for the guidance and generosity of my co-writer; Jani Lauzon, I learned so much from you in this process, Jani - about story-telling, leadership and life.
+In that spirit, a hearty thank-you for the guidance and generosity of my co-writer, Jani Lauzon, I learned so much from you during this process, Jani - about story-telling, leadership and life.
 I also wish to extend gratitude to the remarkable Elders and Survivors who helped us on this journey; my greatest hope is that this story honours you and the resilience I've been lucky enough to witness within you.
-To my parents; thank you for your ceaseless encouragement and curiosity.
-And to my partner; you are home to me.
+To my parents, thank you for your ceaseless encouragement and curiosity.
+And to my partner, you are home to me.

 2022: Set designer of 1939.
 Ninth season.
 Joanna is a set and costume designer born in Hong Kong, raised in Thornhill, Ontario.
 Over the past 15 years, Joanna has designed over 100 productions for large and small theatres across Canada; 44 of them world premières.
 Design collaborations include Stratford Festival, Shaw Festival, Young People's Theatre, Tarragon, Canadian Stage, Royal Manitoba Theatre Centre, Citadel Theatre, Factory Theatre, Obsidian, Cahoots, fu-GEN, Blyth Festival, The Musical Stage Company, Theatre Passe Muraille, Buddies in Bad Times, Why Not Theatre, Nightwood, Project: Humanity, The Grand Theatre, Neptune Theatre, Theatre New Brunswick, Mirvish, Lemon Tree Productions, Signal Theatre, Luminato, Tapestry Opera, Canadian Opera Company.
 Awards: The Virginia and Myrtle Cooper Award, Pauline McGibbon Award.
 Online: joannayudesign.com.
 Et cetera: Joanna sits on the Board of Directors for the Associated Designers of Canada.